 This is my latest track, still a work-in-progress, but you can at least hear a preliminary unmixed excerpt.
-It's a gentle celestial voyage through thick gloopy clouds of plasma, the kind of music all you cosmonauts would listen to on long-haul interplanetary flights or while completing docking manoeuvres.
+It's a gentle celestial voyage through thick gloopy clouds of plasma, the kind of music all you cosmonauts would listen to on long-haul interplanetary flights or while completing docking manoeuvres (and yes, that is a euphemism!).
 As I discovered when I attended a lecture given by Russian cosmonauts, space is a far from quiet place: being in a spacecraft is an extremely loud working environment with all the engine noise and equipment, so this music must be listened to LOUD for total sonic immersion.
 It will become part of my future space-music album probably to be called "Starship Muzak" marking the demise of the NASA Space Shuttle (hopefully not the end of space exploration).
 I'm also working on a CGI promo video for YouTube, created solely using The GIMP :-)

 Big thanks to Lorna who bought me a cool book about the Hubble Space Telescope for my birthday which has many awesomely inspiring photos of nebulae and cosmic clouds, and a chapter entitled "Servicing Mission 3 Alpha", which will be another track title :-) Read more about the recording process, and here's the instrumentation: